cactusjackk7/pizza-site/README.md

 --------------------------------------------------

 The site must have a cookies sessions, in the site and the shopping cart.
 We have to make the cookies in PHP.
+Database is made with MYSQLWorkbench.
+This is the first time that i made a database.

 -------------------------------------------